 Coorg, or Kodagu, also known as the Scotland of India, is a breathtaking hill station located in Karnataka.
 Coorg is famous for its scenic hills, streams, and greenery.
 Hospitable locals, lush coffee plantations, cultural treasures, elephant safaris and gorgeous waterfalls, are a few reasons why Coorg is one of the most charming places to visit in India.
+In fact, the routes to Corrg from Bangalore are also considered the best road trips in India.

 Check out these awesome routes to take a road trip to Coorg from Bangalore.